 Everybody around the world knows about the Hollywood Sign and wants to see it during their stay in LA.
 And even though there are quite a few places that claim you can get a good look at it from further away, the best way to see it is to hike up to it!

-And this is how you do it!
+And this is how I did it!

-On my trip to LA during July of 2017 it was finally time for me to cross some things of my bucket list.
+On my trip to LA during July of 2017 it was finally time for me to cross some things off of my bucket list.
 Once of them was hiking up to the Hollywood sign.

 I wanted to do this so badly because I had been in LA the year before (October 2016) and I only got to see to famous landmark from a “viewing platform” next to the walk of fame.
 But as you can probably imagine the Hollywood Sign was super far away and you could barely see it on the pictures I took.
 That’s why I made it my mission to hike all the way up to it or at least as close as you can get to it.